Fully Adaptive Self-Stabilizing Transformer for LCL Problems: Introduction

-While generic transformers, that compile a fault free algorithm into a self-stabilizing one, have been the topic of many works (see \Sect{}~\ref{section:related-work}), to the best of our knowledge, we develop the first local transformer that comes with appealing guarantees for both the stabilization run-time and the message size overhead.
-Our transformer is also the first one to ensure that the stabilization run-time is fully adaptive without committing to huge messages that essentially encode the whole history.
-Moreover, we are unaware of any existing transformer that produces anonymous size-uniform self-stabilizing algorithms (and it is far from being clear if the transformers in the existing literature can be modified to provide such a guarantee).
-As such, the current paper presents the first transformer that is suitable (out of the box) for infinite graphs as well.
+While generic transformers, that compile a fault free algorithm into a self-stabilizing one, have been the topic of many works \cite{ KatzPerry, awerbuch1991distributed, awerbuch1991self, DBLP:journals/cjtcs/DolevH97, kutten1997time, afek2002local, ghosh2002scalable, azar2003distributed, burman2005asynchronous, beauquier20061, lenzen2009local, kohler2012fault, balliu2021local} (see \Sect{}~\ref{section:related-work} for an elaborated discussion), to the best of our knowledge, we develop the first local transformer that comes with appealing guarantees for both the stabilization run-time and the message size overhead.\footnote{ The term local transformer refers in this regard to a transformer that produces algorithms whose stabilization run-time is not low-bounded by the graph's diameter.} This is also the first local transformer that is not restricted to deterministic fault free algorithms, regardless of the message size overhead.
+Furthermore, our transformer is the first one to (provably) guarantee a fully adaptive stabilization run-time, irrespective of the graph's size and diameter or any probabilistic assumption on the distribution of faults.
+Finally, we are unaware of any existing transformer that produces anonymous size-uniform self-stabilizing algorithms or self-stabilizing algorithms that are applicable (out of the box) to infinite graphs.